aureliagorzna/chatter/README.md

 - npm start
 - go to http://localhost:3000

---> Here's a fun fact: the "pawelmeszynski" contributor was actually me forgetting to change git settings before pushing the app on my internship PC
+--> Here's a fun fact: the "pawelmeszynski" contributor was actually me forgetting to change git settings before pushing the app on my internship PC (they set their name globally)